10up/safe-redirect-manager/README.md

 ### Redirect loops detection

 By default redirect loop detection is enabled.
-To prevent redirect loops you can filter `srm_check_for_possible_redirect_loops`.
+To disable it, you can use the  `srm_check_for_possible_redirect_loops` filter.

 ```php
 add_filter( 'srm_check_for_possible_redirect_loops', '__return_false' );